auth0/docs/articles/connections/database/custom-db.md

 ## Metadata

-Depending on your custom database script, you may return a user profile available to Auth0 apps.
+Depending on your custom database script, you may return a user profile to Auth0 apps.
 This profile includes the user metadata fields.
-However, the way you [handle metadata is a bit different with custom databases](/metadata#metadata-and-custom-databases).
+The **app_metadata** field(s) should be [referred to as **metadata** in scripts for custom databases](/metadata#metadata-and-custom-databases).

 ## Troubleshoot